PlayStation 3

-The PlayStation 3 (PS3) is a home video game console developed by Sony Interactive Entertainment.
-The successor to the PlayStation 2, it is part of the PlayStation brand of consoles.
-It was first released on November 11, 2006, in Japan, November 17, 2006, in North America, and March 23, 2007, in Europe and Australia.
-The PlayStation 3 competed primarily against Microsoft's Xbox 360 and Nintendo's Wii as part of the seventh generation of video game consoles.
+The PlayStation 3 (PS3, initially stylized in all caps) is a home video game console developed and marketed by Sony Computer Entertainment (SCE).
+It is the successor to the PlayStation 2, and both are part of the PlayStation brand of consoles.
+The PS3 was first released on November 11, 2006, in Japan, followed by November 17 in North America and March 23, 2007, in Europe and Australasia.
+It competed primarily with Microsoft's Xbox 360 and Nintendo's Wii as part of the seventh generation of video game consoles.